Carl McCrow: History Interrupted at Gallery@Oxo

 Photos: Luna Ingrassia

-History Interrupted is on at Gallery@Oxo until 21st July 2013, for further information visit here.
+History Interrupted is at Gallery@Oxo until 21st July 2013.
+For further information visit the gallery’s website here.

 For further information about Carl McCrow’s One Less Gun charity visit here.